An epidural hematoma (EDH) is bleeding between the inside of the skull and the outer covering of the brain (called the dura).

 Call the provider if these symptoms persist after treatment:

 - Loss of movement in part of the body

-Go to the emergency room or call 911 in emergency if these symptoms develop after treatment:
+Go to the emergency room or call 911 or the local emergency number if these symptoms develop after treatment:

 - Trouble breathing

 - Enlarged pupils of the eyes or the pupils are not same size

 - Decreased responsiveness

 An EDH may not be preventable once a head injury has occurred.